 "Don't give me that.
 You know it is."
 He knew how close Jack and I were.
 His problems were my problems and vice versa.
 "He was badmouthing OC.
 What was I supposed to go?"

 "You can't go around punching people you hardly know!"
 Rizzo yelled.
-"Or anyone for that matter," he added as an afterthought.
+"Or anyone you do know," he added quickly.
 He took a deep breath, trying to calm down.
 He seldom lost his cool but he hated OC's and my temper.
 It was practically the only thing that could make him lose his.
 "We're on a team now so you have to get used to this.
 Get used to him."

 I hated upsetting Rizzo; he always tried to look out for me and to keep me out of trouble.
 He was almost like a second brother.
 I stared at my sneakers.
 "I'm sorry," I said quietly.